-4.2.
-Additional eligibility requirements
+4.2 Additional eligibility requirements

-In addition to the eligibility criteria above, you must also:
+In addition to the eligibility criteria above, you must:

-- be able to meet your share of project costs (a minimum 20 per cent of total project cost) unless you are requesting an exemption - provide the relevant mandatory attachments - agree that you will deliver your project in accordance with relevant legislation, policies and industry standards (listed at 10.2) - agree that you have, or will obtain, any licenses or approvals, required to undertake the project - where you are not the site or land owner of a listed place, provide a current letter of support from the site or land owner of the listed place for your project.
-A template is available at Appendix B and on business.gov.au and GrantConnect
+- be able to meet your share of project costs (a minimum 20 per cent of total project cost) unless you are requesting an exemption - provide the relevant mandatory attachments - agree that you will deliver your project in accordance with relevant legislation, policies and industry standards (listed at 10.2) - agree that you have, or will obtain, any licenses or approvals, required to undertake the project - where you are the site manager of a listed place, provide the current management arrangements or a current letter of support from the site owner (Appendix A) - where you are not the site owner or site manager of a listed place, provide a current letter of support from the site owner or site manager of the listed place for your project.
+A template is available at Appendix B and on business.gov.au and GrantConnect.

 We may waive the requirement to meet your share of project costs under exceptional circumstances, where you can clearly demonstrate that your organisation is unable to meet this through either financial or in-kind contributions.
+Before completing this part of your application, contact us on 13 28 46.

-4.3.
-Who is not eligible?
+4.3 Who is not eligible?